-Information about the most recent inspections, compliance, baitings, and cleanups on any given property are available as far back as September, 2009.
-Check the date of a failed inspection -- the property owner may have already fixed the problem.
+On the Rat Information Portal, you can get information about the most recent inspections, compliance, baitings and clean-ups on any given property from as far back as September 2009.
+Be sure to check the date of a failed inspection, as the property owner may have fixed the problem.

 Properties fail inspections when any signs of rats are found.
 Not all properties have an equally severe problem.

 Sometimes, despite an owner's best efforts, a property may fail an initial inspection due to the continued presence of rats on their block.
 Rats rarely exist on a single property.
 Getting rid of them often requires a neighborhood response.